cloudfoundry/summit-training-classes/cloud-native/site/content/labs/hystrix.md

 }
 ```

 ## Enabling Hystrix

 Our browser app actually has Hystrix built in, but currently disabled.
 You can enable Hystrix by setting the `SPRING_PROFILES_ACTIVE` environment variable to `hystrix`.

 * `cf set-env browser SPRING_PROFILES_ACTIVE hystrix`
 * `cf restart browser`

 > **Don't** write your apps this way.
-You should always be using Hystrix in your spring code, but we do this for the purposes of teaching.
+You should always be using Hystrix in your Spring code, but we do this for the purpose of teaching.

 ### Checking Your Work